 Section 4: Ethical considerations specific to participants

-- Chapter 4.1 Women who are pregnant and the human fetus provides guidelines for the ethical conduct of research involving women who are pregnant, the human fetus ex utero, and human fetal tissue after the separation of the fetus from the woman.
+- Chapter 4.1 Women who are pregnant and the human fetus provides guidelines for the ethical conduct of research involving women who are pregnant, the human fetus (ex utero), and human fetal tissue (after the separation of the fetus from the woman).

 Section 5: Processes of research governance and ethical review

-- Chapter 5.4 Conflicts of interest assists individuals, review bodies and institutions in the management of conflicts of interest.
+- Chapter 5.4 Conflicts of interest provides guidance to institutions and ethics review bodies on the management of conflicts of interest.

 - Chapter 5.5 Monitoring approved research provides information for institutions, researchers and ethics review bodies on responsibilities for monitoring approved research.